kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 What we planned was to _reuse_ the **layering** approach that was already implemented for _optimistic updates_.
-To implement this feature we decided that queries and mutations would register themselves in order as they were queued up and as their results came in.
-If the results arrive out of order, they'd first be applied to layers that are kept _in the original order_.
+To implement this feature we decided that queries and mutations would register themselves first in the order they were queued up in.
+If their results eventually arrive out of order, they'd first be applied to layers that are kept _in the original order_.
 These commutative layers essentially sort changes in the cache's data structure as they are applied.

 <img